The Basingstoke Canal Bulletin is a freely available newsletter about the Canal and the Society, published usually every month or two

 About the Bulletin

-The Bulletin has been given another new look, with a new editorial team of Ken Sankey and Phil Graham.
+The editorial team of the Bulletin are Ken Sankey and Phil Graham.
 Recipients of the Bulletin become Friends of the Canal, a community of people and an information hub for all those who enjoy the Canal and want to safeguard its future.
-The Bulletin is available on-line and is free.
+The Bulletin is available on-line and is free to all.

 Subscription management and email distribution are now handled by a package called Mailchimp.